3YourMind: Activities

-Achievements
+Awards

 3YOURMIND received the German Innovation Award in 2016, which made them the member of the German Accelerator Program in Silicon Valley.

 The company won first prize in FormNext 2016 which was powered by TCT Startup Challenge.

 Funding

 The company raised its seed investment round in 2015, led by AM Ventures.

 The company raised $12 million in the Series A investment round in 2017.